 There are several external factors that can contribute to the instability of a Jon boat.

-Below are some of these external factors that affect a Jon boats’ stability with suggestions for increasing stability.
+Below are 3 external factors that affect a Jon boats’ stability with suggestions for increasing stability.

 - Unsuitable conditions